 60 minute guided workshop on understanding intersectionality and how it interfaces with recruitment and hiring to establish more inclusive cultures.

-Carissa Gravelle is a registered social service worker in the area of community development works with the Mirams Becker team and our clients on learning and development as it relates to unconscious bias in the recruitment process.
-Carissa describes herself as a social justice and change advocate, who is passionate about anti-racism, diversity, inclusion, young people, under-represented populations, mental health, and wellness.
-Carissa has worked in the non-profit sector for over a decade spearheading EDI initiatives, training and programs.
+Carissa Gravelle (she/her) is a registered social service worker in the area of community development.
+Carissa describes herself as a social justice and change advocate.
+She is passionate about anti-racism, diversity, inclusion, young people, under-represented populations, mental health and wellness.
+She has worked in the non-profit sector for over a decade spearheading EDIA initiatives, training and programs.